Health Insurance covers benefits arising out of medical expenses incurred from sickness, injury, accidents, and accidental death.

 The second element is top-line growth, where the focus is on getting more sales from individual customers.
 That creates more growth than focusing on growing the customer base alone.

 The third element is customer touchpoints.
 Here the focus is on giving the client multiple means of communication.
-Answering customers’ questions in a timely and accurate manner make them happy and loyal to a brand.
+Answering customers’ questions in a timely and accurate manner makes them happy and loyal to a brand.

 Digitizing Business Models